 “No intention to build a wall …”

-On 15 June 1961, when asked if a wall would be erected between west and east Berlin, Walter Ulbricht, leader of the German Democratic Republic (DDR), said at a press conference:
+On 15 June 1961, when asked at a press conference if a wall would be erected between west and east Berlin, Walter Ulbricht, leader of the GDR’s only recognized political party, the Socialist Unity Party of Germany (Sozialistische Einheitspartei Deutschlands), answered:

-Privately, Ulbricht had already been pushing hard to build a wall to stem the increasing number of people leaving East Germany for the West.
-Building a wall would also strengthen the (buffer) position of East Germany within the ‘new’ Soviet satellite-empire.
+Privately, Ulbricht had already been pushing hard to build a wall to stop the increasing number of people leaving East Germany for the West.
+Building a wall would also strengthen the (buffer) position of East Germany within the developing Soviet satellite-empire.

-Two months later at midnight on August 13, work began quietly on a wall, and orders were given for additional troops to mann and “protect” the border.
-Berliners awoke at daybreak to a physically-divided city.
+Two months later at midnight on August 13, work began quietly on a wall, and orders were given for additional troops to guard and “protect” the border.
+Berliners awoke at daybreak to a divided city.

 For an East Berliner, it was almost impossible to approach the wall, and it was illegal to photograph the wall.
 Those who tried to escape were considered “traitors”, and border patrols were ordered to shoot anyone trying to escape.
 The official number of dead trying to cross the Berlin Wall is listed as 136, though the true count may be higher.
 The total number of dead trying to cross the inner German border separating West and East Germany is listed at over 600.